classdojo/bindable-call/README.md

 Makes it easy to bind asynchronous function calls.

-For example:
+## Example

 ```javascript